-CONNECTICUT - SCM, Edmund R. Fraser, W1KQY - GB News: The following members have been discharged: Army: BSS, GMR, Dayton jr., Libertino, and Weinberger.
+CONNECTICUT - SCM, Edmund R. Fraser, W1KQY -GB News: The following members have been discharged: Army: BSS, GMR, Dayton jr., Libertino, and Weinberger.
 Navy: DDX.
 Coast Guard: JHN.
 Merchant marine: Davidson.
 At the annual meeting held Oct.
-12th the following were elected to office: LTZ, pres.; LZM, vicepres.; ATH, seey.; JQK, treas.; IGT, LTB, and IND, direc-tors.
+12th the following were elected to office: LTZ, pres.; LZM, vicepres.; ATH, secy.: JQK, treas.; IGT, LTB, and IND, direc-tors.
 Visitors were CJA, NEK, QV, and Ronnie Griffin from New London.
 KPN, former club president, from Stratford, and ZT from Bridgeport.
 QV entertained the gang with several of his popular skits, and music was furnished by Milt Reeves and his accordion.
 There were 32 present.
 GB has held club meetings every Friday night since Pearl Harbor, and had thirty-seven members in the services with many others working out of town in vital defense industries.
 KQY received a letter and magazine from CX2AJ, who is anxiously awaiting the return of hams to the air.
-General news: KKS writes from Saipan that he met up with Steve Taber.
-GB member, at radio station WLXD.
-KKS is en route to Panama, traveling aboard the SS Mission Santa Yacz, as chief operator.
+General news: KKS writes from Saipan that he met up with Steve Taber, GB member, at radio station WLXD.
+KKS is en route to Panama, traveling aboard the SS Mission Santa Ynes, as chief operator.
 APA is stationed at Camp Kilmer, N. J. Lt.
 Col. FOU, of Manchester, and 1st Lt.
 CTC, of Woodmont, have been returned to civilian life.
-KXB, of Torrington, is building a new shack.
-JAK is after a new Hammarlund Super-Pro.
+KXB, of Torrington, is building a new shack, JAK is after a new Hammarlund Super-Pro.
 IJ, of Madison, is conducting a code and theory class at the Hamden High School two nights a week.
-KQY, while riding around the lake in East Hampton, spotted a mail box with FMP's call on it.
+KQY. while riding around the lake in East Hampton, spotted a mail box with FMP's call on it.
 CTI informs us that they have organized a 112-Mc. network in and about Norwalk.
 ZT has been appointed OBS.
 FJE, MSJ, and LVX have been building 112-Mc. equipment, designing it so it readily can be shifted to the new frequency assignment.
 BGT, GC, BW, LZM, and MVH are trying out new antenna systems.
 The first Connecticut QSO Party since P. H. was held on 112 Mc., Sept.
 15th and 16th.
 Two points were allowed for each contact and one point for each station heard, the sum multiplied by the number of different towns contacted.
 Approximately 132 stations participated, with IND, who operated portable at Prospect, first with 50 worked, 5 heard and 37 different towns for a total of 3885 points.
 IJ, of Madison, was second with 1650 points.
-MVH, of New Haven, third, and BW, of Branford, MRP, of Westport, and ASO, of Stratford, next in order.
-Many stations in New York, New Jersey, Massachusetts, and Rhode Island participated, with all call areas except the 4th represented as portable first district participants.
-WERS News: West Haven units have been turned over to the Red Cross who in turn have placed them in the hands of amateurs for future emergency work.
-New Haven and other towns of the New Haven warning district are doing likewise.
-Drills are being held on a reduced-attendance basis in Bridgeport, Norwalk, Waterbury, New London, and Norwich.
-Hitchcock, WKNQ-4; Tuttle and Weyand, of WKWG-65 and 70, respectively; and Sanchione and Mathews of WKAO-4 and 48, are busy mastering the 13 w.p.m. for ham license.
+MVH, of New Haven, third, and BW, of Branford, MRP, of Westport, and ASO, of Stratford, Massachusetts, and Rhode Island participated, with all call areas except the 4th represented as portable first district participants.
+WERS News: West Haven units have been turned over to the Red Cross who in turn have placed them Traffic: W1CTI 1.